 Wall Mould Solutions:

 - Remove the mould first using special sprays.
-You can buy these from Amazon UK or US

 - Think about what is causing the mould to form.
 It will probably be due to slow moving, moist air.

 - Upgrade or install ventilation!
 Is your current ventilator suitable for the size of your bathroom?
 If not then ensure your new extractor has a higher flow rate.
 Also ensure your extractor vents directly to the outside.
 Ideally extractors should be located nearest to showers, and should have the shortest venting tube possible.